giotto-ai/giotto-tda/README.rst

 Pre-release, experimental builds containing recently added features and/or bug fixes can be installed by running   ::

-    pip install -U giotto-learn-nightly
+    pip install -U giotto-tda-nightly

-The main difference between ``giotto-learn-nightly`` and the developer installation (see below) is that the former is shipped with pre-compiled wheels (similarly to the stable release) and hence does not require any C++ dependencies.
+The main difference between ``giotto-tda-nightly`` and the developer installation (see below) is that the former is shipped with pre-compiled wheels (similarly to the stable release) and hence does not require any C++ dependencies.